Peterschuellermann/LeaderAI/docs/BUILD.md

     Visit `http://your-server-ip:8000`

 ### Data Persistence
-*   The SQLite database is stored in `backend/leaderai.db`.
+*   The SQLite database is stored in `leaderai.db`.
-*   The `docker-compose.yml` maps the `backend` directory to the container, so the DB file persists on the host.
+*   The `docker-compose.yml` maps the root directory to the container, so the DB file persists on the host.
 *   **Backup**: Run `./scripts/backup.sh` periodically (add to cron).

 ### CI/CD